-A ransomware gang shut down after CyberCom hijacked its site and it discovered it had been hacked.
+A ransomware gang shut down after Cybercom hijacked its site and it discovered it had been hacked

 The Washington Post previously reported that REvil’s servers had been hacked in the summer, permitting the FBI to have access.
 The compromise allowed the FBI, working with the foreign partner, to gain access to the servers and private keys, officials said.
 The bureau was then able to share that information last month with Cybercom, enabling the hijacking, they said.

-Cyber Command spokeswoman, Col. Sunset Belinsky, said: “As a matter of operational security, we wouldn’t provide comment on cyber intelligence, planning, or operations.”
+Cyber Command’s spokeswoman, Col. Sunset Belinsky, said: “As a matter of operational security, we wouldn’t provide comment on cyber intelligence, planning, or operations.”

+Cybercom’s leader, Gen. Paul Nakasone, said at the Aspen Security Forum on Wednesday that while he wouldn’t comment on specific operations, “we bring our best people together . . . the really good thinkers” to brainstorm ways to “get after folks” conducting ransomware attacks and other malign activities.
+“I’m pleased with the progress we’ve made,” he said, “and we’ve got a lot more to do.”

 The group’s departure may be temporary.
 Ransomware gangs have been known to go underground, regroup and reappear, sometimes under a new name.
 But the recent development suggests that ransomware crews can be influenced — even temporarily — to cease operations if they fear they will be outed and arrested, analysts say.

-“The latest voluntary disappearance of REvil highlights the powerful psychological impact of having these villains believe that they are being hunted and that their identities will be revealed,” said Dmitri Alperovitch, executive chairman of the think tank Silverado Policy Accelerator, and a cyber expert.
+“The latest voluntary disappearance of REvil highlights the powerful psychological impact of having these villains believe that they are being hunted and that their identities will be revealed,” said Dmitri Alperovitch, executive chairman of the think tank Silverado Policy Accelerator and a cyber expert.
 “U.S. and allied governments should proudly acknowledge these cyber operations and make it clear that no ransomware criminal will be safe from the long reach of their militaries and law enforcement agencies.”

 Cybercom’s operation came in the wake of high-profile REvil attacks.
 In June, REvil ransomed the world’s largest meat processor, Brazilian company JBS, in an action that temporarily halted operations at its nine beef processing plants in the United States and caused disruptions at other facilities in Canada and Australia.